Togohogo1-Archive/joshgone-music/docs/additional.md

 #### Arguments

-- `sec` – (Optional, Default = 5) The amount of seconds to seek forward into the current song
+- `sec` – (Optional, Default = 5) The amount of seconds to seek forward into the current song.
+Limited from 1 to 15 seconds.

 #### Before Invoking Conditions